-Domain Names are human-readable words (e.g., amazon.com) that direct Internet browsers to specific files on a specific server.
+Domain Names are human-readable words (e.g., amazon.com) that direct a web browser to specific files on a specific server.

 As an analogy, a domain is like a physical address… but on the Internet.
 Like a physical address, they don’t really do anything on their own, but they are critical to understanding when you are building an online project.